Last Updated on April 14, 2023

-Fort Walsh is hidden away in a scenic valley next to Battle Creek in southwest Saskatchewan.
+Fort Walsh lies in a scenic valley next to Battle Creek in southwest Saskatchewan.
 There are two main reasons to come here – the spectacular setting in the beautiful Cypress Hills, and a past so significant that it changed the course of Canadian history.

 In 1873, this was site of the Cypress Hills Massacre, which spawned the name Battle Creek.
 American wolf hunters and whiskey traders killed several Nakoda Indians whom they wrongly accused of stealing horses.
 When the news reached Ottawa, the government became concerned over increasing lawlessness in the west and formed the North West Mounted Police, forerunners of today’s Royal Canadian Mounted Police.